MIT Radiation Laboratory: Operations

 The Radiation Laboratory officially opened in November 1940, using 4000 sqft of space in MIT's Building 4, and under $500,000 initial funding from the NDRC.
 In addition to the Director, Lee DuBridge, I. I. Rabi was the deputy director for scientific matters, and F. Wheeler Loomis (no relation to Alfred Loomis) was deputy director for administration.
 E. G. ("Taffy") Bowen was assigned as a representative of Great Britain.

 Even before opening, the founders identified the first three projects for the Rad Lab.
-In the order of priority, these were (1) a 10-cm detection system (called Airborne Intercept or AI) for fighter aircraft, (2) a 10-cm gun-aiming system (called Gun Laying or GL) for anti-aircraft batteries, and (3) a long-range airborne radio navigation system.
+In the order of priority, these were (1) a 10-cm detection system (called aircraft interception radar, or AI) for fighter aircraft, (2) a 10-cm gun-aiming system (called gun-laying or GL) for anti-aircraft batteries, and (3) a long-range airborne radio navigation system.

 To initiate the first two of these projects, the magnetron from Great Britain was used to build a 10-cm "breadboard" set; this was tested successfully from the rooftop of Building 4 in early January 1941.
 All members of the initial staff were involved in this endeavor.

 Under Project 1 led by Edwin M. McMillan, an "engineered" set with an antenna using a 30 in parabolic reflector followed.
 This, the first microwave radar built in America, was tested successfully in an aircraft on March 27, 1941.
 It was then taken to Great Britain by Taffy Bowen and tested in comparison with a 10-cm set being developed there.

 For the final system, the Rad Lab staff combined features from their own and the British set.
 It eventually became the SCR-720, used extensively by both the U.S. Army Air Corps and the British Royal Air Force.

 For Project 2, a 4-foot- and later 6-foot-wide (1.2 then 1.8 m) parabolic reflector on a pivoting mount was selected.
-Also, this set would use an electro-mechanical computer (called a Predictor-correlator) to keep the antenna aimed at an acquired target.
+Also, this set would use an electro-mechanical computer (called a predictor-correlator) to keep the antenna aimed at an acquired target.
 Ivan A. Getting served as the project leader.
-Being much more complicated than the Airborne Intercept and required to be very rugged for field use, an engineered GL was not completed until December 1941.
+Being much more complicated than aircraft interception and required to be very rugged for field use, an engineered GL was not completed until December 1941.
 This eventually was fielded as the ubiquitous SCR-584, first gaining attention by directing the anti-aircraft fire that downed about 85 percent of German V-1 flying bombs ("buzz bombs") attacking London.